-For the financial years ended February 29, 2016 and February 28, 2015, the Corporation was billed the following fees for audit, audit-related, tax and all other services provided to the Corporation by its external auditor, KPMG LLP:
+For Fiscal 2017 and the financial year ended February 29, 2016, the Corporation was billed the following fees for audit, audit-related, tax and all other services provided to the Corporation by its external auditor, KPMG LLP:

-ancial Year Ended ary 29, 2016 nancial Year Ended ary 28, 2015
+Financial Year Ended March 31, 2017 Financial Year Ended February 29,

+2016

-Audit Fees (1) \$ 36,575 \$ 61,625
+Audit Fees (1) \$235,400 \$77,250

-Audit-Related Fees (2) \$ 14,675 \$ 10,475
+Audit-Related Fees (2) \$6,550 \$14,675

-Tax Fees (3) \$ 26,000 \$ 27,400
+Tax Fees (3) \$31,600 \$26,600

-All Other Fees (4)
+All Other Fees (4) - -

-Total Fees Paid \$ 77,250 \$ 99,500
+Total Fees Paid \$273,550 \$118,525

-- "Audit fees" consist of fees for professional services for the audit of our annual financial statements, interim reviews and limited procedures on interim financial statements, securities filings and consultations on accounting or disclosure issues. - 2.
-"Audit-related fees" consist of fees for professional services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and which are not reported under "Audit Fees" above. - 3.
-"Tax fees" consist of fees for professional services for tax compliance, tax advice and tax planning.
-Tax fees include, but are not limited to, preparation of tax returns. - 4.
-"Other fees" include all other fees billed for professional services other than those mentioned hereinabove.
+- (1) "Audit fees" consist of fees for professional services for the audit of the Corporation's annual financial statements, interim reviews and limited procedures on interim financial statements, securities filings and consultations on accounting or disclosure issues.
+Approximately \$144,000 in fees billed during Fiscal 2017 were associated with the February 2017 public financing. - (2) "Audit-related fees" consist of fees for professional services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and which are not reported under "Audit Fees" above. - (3) "Tax fees" consist of fees for professional services for tax compliance, tax advice and tax planning.
+Tax fees include, but are not limited to, preparation of tax returns. - (4) "Other fees" include all other fees billed for professional services other than those mentioned hereinabove.